khongtrunght/lgtm/docs/GUIDE.md

 `--refresh` belongs on both, first install included, and leaving it off is the one mistake worth warning about.
-Nix caches what a `github:` ref resolves to for an hour (`tarball-ttl`), and inside that window it never asks GitHub again — so without it a `nix run` can rebuild a revision that is already stale, and a later upgrade can hand you back the build you were trying to replace.
+Nix caches what a `github:` ref resolves to for an hour (`tarball-ttl`), and inside that window it never asks GitHub again, so without it a `nix run` can rebuild a revision that is already stale, and a later upgrade can hand you back the build you were trying to replace.